List Matching Software: Eliminating Duplicates Across Marketing and Operations Lists

 Can list matching software run on-premise?

 Yes.
-Purchased and partner lists contain third-party PII that must be handled according to data sharing agreements and privacy regulations.
-On-premise platforms like MatchLogic process all list matching within your secured infrastructure.
+Purchased and partner lists contain third-party PII that must be handled under data-sharing agreements and privacy regulations.
+On-premise platforms such as MatchLogic process all list matching within your secured infrastructure, so the data never leaves your network for a third-party service.